gao-hongnan/omniverse/_sources/computer_science/type_theory/03-subsumption.md

 (whole numbers) $\mathbb{Z}$ is a **_subtype_** of $\mathbb{R}$ because it fulfills the criteria for subsumption {prf:ref}`type-theory-subtype-criterion`.

+By demonstrating that integers $\mathbb{Z}$ meet all three criteria under the subtype definition, we can formally argue that $\mathbb{Z}$ is indeed a subtype of $\mathbb{R}$.
+The fact that integers can have additional operations that are not defined for all real numbers (like the bitshift operation) does not violate any of the subtype criteria; it simply means that the subtype $\mathbb{Z}$ has more operations than its supertype $\mathbb{R}$, which is permissible in subtyping.

 ### Fulfilling the Subtype Criterion

 1. **Value Inclusion (Set Membership)**: